NicoHood/SecureLoader/Readme.md

 Uploading a new firmware or bootloader will destroy the FID and a **violation of the firmware authenticity can be noticed** by the user.
 Even uploading the same firmware twice will result in a different FID.
-The FID is used in the Firmware ID Hash.
+The FID is used in the Firmware ID Hash and securely stored inside the SBS.

 TODO FID byte size (16 or 32 bit.
 16 bit should be enough for 10k write cycles)